Autumn leaves on a tree

 Access around the University

-For visitors with special access requirements, the University's Access Guide offers a directory of all currently available information, as well as contact details for further queries.
+Visitors can find information on the access features of certain colleges and departments of the University in the Oxford University Access Guide offers a directory of all currently available information, as well as contact details for further queries.

 You are advised to contact your department about access to lecture theatres and other facilities if this may be a concern for you.